Curriculum

 Meets 3 days/week

-• Practice writing the upper & lower case alphabet
+• Practice writing the upper and lower case alphabet

 Gold Level